ods94065/challenge-six/README.md

 functions because they operate before the code is compiled, and the values that they are passed are Lisp forms as list data.

+### Hunchentoot Handlers

+Hunchentoot, the library that provides the web server implementation for this example, uses macros to define syntactic constructs of its own.
+The `define-easy-handler` construct looks like a function definition but adds HTTP request/response handling and URL routing to the body of the function.
+Input parameters are covered with special forms at the top of the function.

+I extend this concept to a construct called `define-demo-handler` which not only does all of the above, it covers establishing a DB connection and handling login as well.
+Every request handler that is defined with this macro picks up those capabilities for free.

+The difference between this and simple function decomposition is its ability to bind variables for the body of the construct to use, and change the syntax of the construct.
+For normal functions and macros, the function name would simply be given as the second argument to `defun` or `defmacro`, but in this case the URL routing is so important to the operation of the handler that it is given special billing.
+Query parameters are handled in a separate form so that it's clear that they're distinct from the name and URL.
+They are directly bound to variables that get used in the following code.

+Again, the purpose of these constructs is to provide a mechanism for implementing handlers that is easy to use and designed specifically for its problem domain.

-## Simplifying Data Access and Other Shortcuts
+### Simplifying Data Access and Other Shortcuts

+Not all macros are designed as domain-specific extensions.
+Sometimes macros simply provide cheap ways of streamlining code.

 In the Lisp implementation, I use one of the simplest constructs Lisp has for manipulating data: associative lists, or simply unordered lists of key-value pairs.
 Lookup is slow, but for small collections like this demo uses, it's acceptable.
+One of the problems with associative lists, though, is that the syntax for manipulating them in Common Lisp is clumsy: `(cdr (assoc :key alist))` accesses an item in the list.

-I use a peculiar technique to avoid the clumsy `(cdr (assoc :key alist))` form that is used for associative list access.
-In fact, the technique I use arguably does even better than the `rs["key"]` form which is used in the Visual Basic example.
+Using macros, I define a streamlined way of accessing items in an associative list that arguably does even better than the `rs["key"]` form which is used in the Visual Basic example.
 The macro `with-assoc` takes an associative list, and a list of variables to be bound with values from the associative list.
 The twist is: the _names of the variables themselves_ form the keys we use when we look up the values!